greenzorro/markdown-to-something/README.md

 markdown-to-something
 =====================

-convert markdown to something like html or more
+Convert markdown to html and more

 http://greenzorro.github.io/markdown-to-something